-All accepted and enrolled students in the LIS Program should immediately subscribe to the libschool-l distributed email list, using their preferred email address.
-You must include your name in order to be subscribed to this list.
-Libschool-l is used to deliver official LIS Program notices, job and internship opportunities, and discussion of matters among students and faculty.
-Students may go to https://listserv.du.edu/mailman/listinfo/libschool-l in order to subscribe.
+All accepted and enrolled students in the LIS Program will be enrolled as a subscriber to the libschool-l distributed email list, by the LIS ASA.
+The student's DU email address will be used for the subscription to libschool-l.
+The Libschool-l is used to deliver official LIS Program notices, job and internship opportunities, and discussion of matters among students and faculty.